 (B) Direct Loan Applications.
 The fee will be $1,000 per Application except for those Applications that are layered with Housing Tax Credits and submitted simultaneously with the Housing Tax Credit Application.
 Pursuant to Tex.
 Gov’t Code §2306.147(b), the Department is required to waive Application fees for private nonprofit organizations that offer expanded services such as child care, nutrition programs, job training assistance, health services, or human services and if HOME funds are awarded.
 In lieu of the Application fee, these organizations must include proof of their exempt status and a description of their supportive services as part of the Application.
 The Application fee is not a reimbursable cost under the HOME Program.

 (4) Refunds of Application Fees.
 Upon written request from the Applicant, the Department shall refund the balance of the Application fee for an Application that is withdrawn by the Applicant and that is not fully processed by the Department.
 The amount of refund will be commensurate with the level of review completed.
-Initial processing will constitute 20 percent, the site visit will constitute 20 percent, program review will constitute 40 percent, , and underwriting review will constitute 20 percent.
+Initial processing will constitute 10 percent, the site visit will constitute 10 percent, program review will constitute 40 percent, and underwriting review will constitute 40 percent.

 (5) Third Party Underwriting Fee.
 Applicants will be notified in writing prior to the evaluation in whole or in part of a Development by an independent external underwriter if such a review is required.
 The fee must be received by the Department prior to the engagement of the underwriter.
 The fees paid by the Development Owner to the Department for the external underwriting will be credited against the Commitment or Determination Notice Fee, as applicable, established in paragraphs (8) and (9) of this section, in the event that a Commitment or Determination Notice is issued by the Department to the Development Owner.

-(6) Administrative Deficiency Notice Late Fee.
-(Not applicable for Competitive Housing Tax Credit Applications.)
-Applications that fail to resolve Administrative Deficiencies pursuant to §10.201(7) of this chapter may incur a late fee in the amount of $500 for each business day the deficiency remains unresolved.

-(7) Third Party Deficiency Request Fee.
+(6) Third Party Deficiency Request Fee.
 For Competitive Housing Tax Credits (HTC) Applications, a fee equal to $500 must be submitted with a Third Party Request for Administrative Deficiency that is submitted per Application pursuant to §11.10 of this title (relating to Housing Tax Credit Program Qualified Allocation Plan).

-(8) Housing Tax Credit Commitment Fee.
+(7) Housing Tax Credit Commitment Fee.
 No later than the expiration date in the Commitment, a fee equal to 4 percent of the annual Housing Credit Allocation amount must be submitted.
 If the Development Owner has paid the fee and returns the credits by November 1 of the current Application Round, then a refund of 50 percent of the Commitment Fee may be issued upon request.

-(9) Tax Exempt Bond Development Determination Notice Fee.
+(8) Tax Exempt Bond Development Determination Notice Fee.
 No later than the expiration date in the Determination Notice, a fee equal to 4 percent of the annual Housing Credit Allocation amount must be submitted.
-If the Development Owner has paid the fee and is not able close on the bonds within ninety (90) days of the issuance date of the Determination Notice, then a refund of 50 percent of the Determination Notice Fee may be issued upon request.
+If the Development Owner has paid the fee and is not able close on the bonds, then a refund of 50 percent of the Determination Notice Fee may be issued upon request.

-(10) Building Inspection Fee.
+(9) Building Inspection Fee.
 (For Housing Tax Credit and Tax-Exempt Bond Developments only.)
 No later than the expiration date in the Commitment or Determination Notice, a fee of $750 must be submitted.
-Building inspection fees in excess of $750 may be charged to the Development Owner not to exceed an additional $250 per Development.
+If the Development Owner has paid the fee and returns the Housing Credit Allocation or for Tax-Exempt Bond Developments, is not able to close on the bonds, then the Building Inspection Fee may be refunded upon request.